TimothyMao/DSC180A-Methodology-4/index.md

 **1. What is the most interesting topic covered in your domain this quarter?**

-Playing around with audio and implementing a slider to control the playback rate of audio.
+The most interesting topic covered in my domain was learning about low and high pass filters and then playing around with audio and implementing a slider to control the playback rate of audio.

 **2. Describe a potential investigation you would like to pursue for your Quarter 2 Project.**

 Implementing a way to use facial recognition or hand gestures to control the playback speed.
+An additional project could also be to use EEG brain signals to control the playback speed.

 **3. What is a potential change you'd make to the approach taken in your current Quarter 1 Project?**